AUTHOR GUIDELINES

 -

-- Complete contact information for each author: first and last name, academic degree(s), honorary title/designation(s), affiliation, address, phone and e-mail address.
+- complete contact information for each author, including first and last names, academic degree(s), honorary title(s) or designation(s), affiliation, address, phone number, and e-mail address

 Abstract & Keywords